eckelsjd/eckelsjd.github.io/docs/posts/posts/janus.md

 ## Links

-- [Journal article](https://rdcu.be/dVmim) — outlining the predictive modeling and uncertainty quantification framework
+- [Original article](https://rdcu.be/dVmim) — outlining the predictive modeling and uncertainty quantification framework
 - [`hallmd` code](https://www.github.com/JANUS-Institute/HallThrusterPEM.git) — repository for the Hall thruster modeling and analysis tools
+- [Article on latest progress](https://arxiv.org/abs/2507.08113) - a summary of the current status of the project and recent results (2025)

 ## Project goals